 1) Unable to Generate Leads Consistently

 In logistics sales, it’s common to associate lead generation with networking and referrals.
 While this is one way to do it, it’s not the only way to get leads into your business.
-Lead generation could also be through your website, marketing, advertising, and so much more.
+Lead generation could also be through your website, marketing, advertising, and more.

 Source: Logistics Marketing Advisor